dotnet/msbuild/documentation/specs/static-graph.md

 **OPEN ISSUE:** Can we get away with not setting `/p:BuildProjectReferences=false`?

+### Entry targets
 When building a project, run the initial targets and the entry targets as computed by the [project reference protocol](#inferring-which-targets-to-run-for-a-project-within-the-graph).

+### Caching
 After execution, the results of the entry targets will be cached in the BuildManager and the project can be disposed.
-Note that this gives project execution a concrete start and end, while previously projects needed to remain active just in case any other project needed to execute a target on it.
+Note that this gives project execution a concrete start and end.
+In classical msbuild execution projects needed to remain active just in case any other project needed to execute a target on it.

+**Open Issue:** With this approach initial targets will also get included due to how the RequestBuilder composes entry targets and how TargetBuilder reports build results.
+Is this an issue?
+Is it just a perf optimization to take them out from the cache?

 For projects which depend on other projects, the MSBuild task will look up the target result in the cache.
 If the target is missing from the cache, an error will be logged and the build will fail.
 If the project is calling into itself either via `CallTarget` or via `MSBuild` with a different set of global properties, this will be always allowed (support for cross-targeting).

+Because referenced projects and their entry targets are guaranteed to be in the cache, they will not build again.
+Therefore we do not need to set `/p:BuildProjectReferences=false` or any other gesture that tells SDKs to not do recursive operations.

 Initially this result cache will just be in-memory, similar to the existing MSBuild target result cache, but eventually could persist across builds so that an incremental build of a particular project in the project graph would not require re-evaluation or any target execution in that project's dependencies.
 This may have significant performance improvements for incremental builds.